prateekralhan/Streamlit-based-Deep-Emotion-Detector/README.md

 streamlit run app.py
 ```
 6. Navigate to http://localhost:8501 in your web-browser.
 7. By default, streamlit allows us to upload files of **max.
 200MB**.
-If you want to have more size for uploading audio files, execute the command :
+If you want to have more size for uploading files, execute the command :
 ```
 streamlit run app.py --server.maxUploadSize=1028
 ```